wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

 Above, you can see that we use a `map` operation in the publisher chain that sets the current user data value on the repository subject.
 We chose this because any subscription cancellations to that request will also cancel any updates to the shared repository data.
-Alternatively, you can use the `sink` operation while managing the subscriptions within the repository, if desired.
+Alternatively, you can use the `sink` operation while managing the subscriptions within the repository.

 ## Using Observable Repositories in VSM

-Now, any VSM module can declare `UserDataProviding` as a dependency by requiring it via the view's initializer and the the model's initializer.
-A single repository can be initialized at a higher level and then passed into multiple views, guaranteeing that their underlying data will be synchronized as desired.
+Now that we have the `UserDataProviding` protocol, any VSM feature can use it as a dependency.
+The concrete `UserDataRepository` type can be initialized at a higher level in the app and then be passed into whichever VSM views need it.
+This guarantees that the underlying data will be synchronized across all views.
+The repository is passed around by including it in the initializers for the view and the corresponding models.

-For example, let's say in addition to having the User Profile Editor VSM feature, we have a User Bio VSM feature, which displays the user's username and photo.
+For example, we have the User Profile Editor VSM feature, but we want to add a User Bio VSM feature, which will display the user's username and photo.
 The feature shape of the User Bio can look something like this:

 ```swift
 enum UserBioViewState {